ToolShedTested

 Drills

 Why Does My Drill Keep Stalling?
-Causes & Fixes
+Causes and Fixes

 Quick Answer: A stalling drill is usually caused by a dying battery, a dull or wrong drill bit, the clutch set too low, running at the wrong speed, or overloading the motor.
 Check the battery first, then work through each cause below to get your drill running smoothly again.